BenaroyaResearch/netR/README.md

     and getting approval from other collaborator, merge your development branch into `main`

+10. Switch to `main` branch with `git checkout main` and sync your local with remote branch using `git pull origin main`

 ### Merging into main branch

 `main` is a *protected* branch, meaning that you cannot push directly to